-These required math courses for all middle school students.
+• These required math courses for all middle school students.
 Advanced mathematics courses must be approved by the Academic Advising Department.

-Course Title & Description Total Credit Mathematics 6

-Mathematics 6 (GC) Welcome to Exploring 6th Grade Mathematics!
-In this course, students will delve into the exciting world of mathematical concepts and skills aligned with the 6th grade Common Core Standards.
-Through a combination of interactive activities, problem-solving tasks, and real-world applications, students will strengthen their mathematical proficiency while developing critical thinking and problem-solving skills.
-Throughout the course, students will engage in hands-on activities, group discussions, and individual projects to reinforce their understanding of mathematical concepts and their applications in everyday life.
-By the end of the course, students will have developed a solid foundation in 6th grade mathematics and will be prepared for continued success in their mathematical journey.

-Mathematics 6 (EDG) This course begins by connecting ratio and rate to multiplication and division, allowing students to use ratio reasoning to solve a wide variety of problems.
+Course Title & Description Total Credit Mathematics 6 Mathematics 6 (GC) Welcome to Exploring 6th Grade Mathematics!
+In this course, studen the exciting world of mathematical concepts and skills aligned with the 6th grade Common Through a combination of interactive activities, problem-solving tasks, and real-world applie will strengthen their mathematical proficiency while developing critical thinking and problem Throughout the course, students will engage in hands-on activities, group discussions, and to reinforce their understanding of mathematical concepts and their applications in everyda of the course, students will have developed a solid foundation in 6th grade mathematics an for continued success in their mathematical journey.
+Core Standards. cations, students n-solving skills. individual projects y life.
+By the end Mathematics 6 (EDG) This course begins by connecting ratio and rate to multiplication and • students to use ratio reasoning to solve a wide variety of problems.
 Students further apply their understanding of multiplication and division to explain the standard procedure for dividing fractions.
 This course builds upon previous notions of the number system to now include the entire set of rational numbers.
 Students begin to understand the use of variables as they write, evaluate, and simplify expressions.
 They use the idea of equality and properties of operations to solve one-step equations and inequalities.
 In statistics, students explore different graphical ways to display data.
 They use data displays, measures of center, and measures of variability to summarize data sets.
 The course concludes with students reasoning about relationships among shapes to determine area, surface area, and volume.